Just a few questions from our Pharmacist before you checkout to make sure this medicine is safe for you.

 - Bisphosphonates such as alendronic acid, which are used to treat osteoporosis and other bone diseases

 - Tacrolimus and ciclosporin, which are immunosuppressants used after transplants

 If you’re pregnant or breastfeeding you should tell your prescriber about this during your consultation.
 You should limit unnecessary medications as much as possible during these times and naproxen is no different.
-You may be able to take this medication during the first 6 months of your pregnancy, but only if your doctor or prescriber recommend that it’s the right treatment for you.
+You may be able to take this medication during the first 6 months of your pregnancy, but only if your doctor or prescriber recommends that it’s the right treatment for you.
 You should not take naproxen during the last 3 months of your pregnancy (your third trimester) or when you’re breastfeeding.